HuMMan: Multi-Modal 4D Human Dataset for Versatile Sensing and Modeling: Experiments

 \textbf{3D Parametric Human Recovery.} \name provides SMPL annotations, RGB and RGB-D sequences.
 Hence, we evaluate HMR \cite{kanazawa2018end}, not only one of the first deep learning approaches towards 3D parametric human recovery but a fundamental component for follow-up works \cite{kolotouros2019learning, kocabas2020vibe}, to represent image-based methods.
 In addition, we employ VoteHMR \cite{liu2021votehmr}, a recent work that takes point clouds as the input.
 In \Tab\ref{tab:3d_human_recovery}, we find that HMR has achieved low MPJPE and PA-MPJPE, which may be attributed to the clearly defined action set and the training set already includes all action classes.
 However, VoteHMR is not performing well.
 We argue that existing point cloud-based methods \cite{jiang2019skeleton, wang2021locally, liu2021votehmr} rely heavily on synthetic data for training and evaluation, whereas \name provides genuine point clouds from commercial RGB-D sensors that remain challenging.

-\textbf{Textured Mesh Reconstruction.} To fully demonstrate the capacity of \name, we also provide the results of Function4D~\cite{tao2021function4d} as a baseline for textured mesh reconstruction since it combines both volumetric fusion and implicit surface reconstruction for volumetric capture in real-time.
-The results of Function4D, using 4 (ID: 0,3,6,9) views, are shown in \Fig\ref{fig:function_4d_baseline}.
-Note that benefiting from the multi-modality signals in \name, various surface reconstruction methods like PIFu~\cite{saito2019pifu}(using only RGB as input for textured human mesh reconstruction), 3D Self-Portrait~\cite{Li2021Portrait} (using single-view RGBD video for 3D portrait reconstruction), and CON~\cite{Peng2020ECCV_Full} (using multi-view depth point cloud as input for complete mesh reconstruction) are also supported.
+\textbf{Textured Mesh Reconstruction.} We gauge mesh geometry reconstruction quality of PIFu, PIFuHD, and Function4D (F4D) in \Tab\ref{tab:recon} with Chamfer distance (CD) as the metric.
+Note that benefiting from the multi-modality signals, \name supports a wide range of surface reconstruction methods that leverage various input types like PIFu~\cite{saito2019pifu} (RGB-only), 3D Self-Portrait~\cite{Li2021Portrait} (single-view RGBD video), and CON~\cite{Peng2020ECCV_Full} (multi-view depth point cloud).

 \textbf{Mobile Device.} It is under-explored that if model trained with the regular device is readily transferable to the mobile device.
 In \Tab\ref{tab:mobile_device}, we study the performance gaps across devices.
 For the image-based method, we find that there exists a considerable domain gap across devices, despite that they have similar resolutions.
 Moreover, for the point cloud-based method, the domain gap is much more significant as the mobile device tends to have much sparser point clouds as a result of lower depth map resolution.
 Hence, it remains a challenging problem to transfer knowledge across devices, especially for point cloud-based methods.